Evaluation and Hardening of LLM System Instructions Against Extraction via Encoding Attacks: Introduction

-\textit{Contributions.} This paper makes the following contributions: \begin{itemize} \item We analyze the robustness of LLM system instructions against extraction attempts framed as encoding or structured-output tasks, highlighting a gap in current refusal-based defenses. \item We introduce an automated framework for generating encoding-based queries and systematically evaluating system instruction leakage. \item We perform an empirical evaluation across multiple LLM architectures, including both hosted chatbot models and locally deployed LLMs, using a benchmark of system instructions with verified refusal baselines. \item We evaluate attack success rates across different categories of encoding techniques and show that structure-based representations (e.g., YAML, TOML, and configuration-like formats) consistently achieve the highest leakage rates. \item We show that subtle changes in the wording and structure of system instructions can significantly affect robustness against indirect leakage, even without attack-specific hardening rules. \item We evaluate a design-time hardening strategy and show that improved robustness can arise from relatively small linguistic and structural changes in system instructions, rather than from attack-specific defenses. \end{itemize}
+In summary, this paper presents the following contributions: \begin{itemize} \item analyzing the robustness of LLM system instructions against extraction attempts framed as encoding or structured-output tasks, highlighting a weakness in current refusal-based defenses. \item introducing an automated framework for generating encoding-based queries and systematically evaluating system instruction leakage. \item performing an empirical evaluation across multiple LLM architectures, including both hosted chatbot models and locally deployed LLMs, using a benchmark of system instructions with verified refusal baselines. \item evaluating attack success rates across different categories of encoding techniques and showing that structure-based representations (e.g., YAML, TOML, and configuration-like formats) consistently achieve the highest leakage rates. \item Demonstrating that subtle changes in the wording and structure of system instructions can significantly affect robustness against indirect leakage, even without attack-specific hardening rules. \item Proposing a pre-deployment hardening strategy and showing that improved robustness can arise from relatively small linguistic and structural changes in system instructions, rather than from attack-specific defenses. \end{itemize} The remainder of this paper is organized as follows.
+Section \ref{sec:threat_model} describes the threat model.
+Section \ref{sec:encoding} details the proposed encoding-based extraction approach.
+Section \ref{sec:automated_evaluation_framework} presents the automated evaluation framework.
+Section \ref{sec:experimental_evaluation} reports and analyzes experimental results across multiple LLM architectures.
+Section \ref{sec:defense} investigates mitigation strategies.
+Section \ref{sec:related_work} summarizes related work.
+Section \ref{sec:limilation} addresses the limitations of the study.
+Finally, Section \ref{sec:concluding_discussion} provides a concluding discussion of the results, their broader implications, and the main conclusions of the paper.